cjose26/Book-search-app/README.md

 # Google Books React Search

 An application created using the MERN stack.
-The aapp allows users to search for books via the Google Books API.
+The app allows users to search for books via the Google Books API.
 Users have the option to save and/or delete books.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)